Therapy Train Stirling has two separate complaints procedures for our adult counselling and child therapy services as outlined below:

 At Therapy Train Stirling, our Play Therapists will be associated with the British Association of Play Therapists, so if the first informal stage of the complaints review is unsatisfactory, a written complaint may be forwarded to:

 Chair BAPT Professional Conduct Committee

 1 Beacon Mews

 The British Association of Play Therapists [BAPT] try to ensure that all BAPT Play Therapists offer the highest standards of care and service.
-However, you may be unhappy with the treatment or service you are given, or worried about the behaviour or health of a BAPT member.
+However, you may be unhappy with the service you are given, or worried about the behaviour or health of a BAPT member.
 Please do talk to your Play Therapist in the first instance about your concerns to try and sort things out informally.